rificity/AE2T-k3ng_cw_keyer/README.md

-WARNING: This is a pared-down version of the code.
-It does not contain files for keyer versions I do not have.
-It does contain some customizations that I prefer.
+WARNING: This is a pared-down version of the keyer code for use with the W6IPA/CalQRP/Megakeyer board.
+It does not contain files for other keyer versions.
+It does contain some customizations specific to that board.

 # k3ng_cw_keyer
 K3NG Arduino CW Keyer